microsoft/iqsharp/README.md

 This can cause some issues, especially when running multiple instances of IQ#, such that we recommend against using development mode in general usage.

-Note that when building IQ# from source, this repository is configured so that .NET Core will automatically look at the [Quantum Development Kit prerelease feed](https://dev.azure.com/ms-quantum-public/Microsoft%20Quantum%20(public)/_packaging?_a=feed&feed=alpha) in addition to any other feeds you may have configured.
+Note that when building IQ# from source, this repository is configured so that .NET will automatically look at the [Quantum Development Kit prerelease feed](https://dev.azure.com/ms-quantum-public/Microsoft%20Quantum%20(public)/_packaging?_a=feed&feed=alpha) in addition to any other feeds you may have configured.

 ### Using IQ# as a Container ###

-This repository provides a [Dockerfile](./images/iqsharp-base/Dockerfile) that includes the .NET Core SDK, Python, Jupyter Notebook, and the IQ# kernel.
+This repository provides a [Dockerfile](./images/iqsharp-base/Dockerfile) that includes the .NET SDK, Python, Jupyter Notebook, and the IQ# kernel.

 The image built from this Dockerfile is hosted on the [Microsoft Container Registry](https://github.com/microsoft/ContainerRegistry) as the `quantum/iqsharp-base` repository.
 The `iqsharp-base` image can be used, for instance, to quickly enable using [Binder](https://gke.mybinder.org/) with Q#-language repositories, or as a base image for [Visual Studio Code Development Containers](https://code.visualstudio.com/docs/remote/containers).